 Is this a general desire having nothing to do with how happy or unhappy you are with your partner?
 In other words, do you want an open relationship in any circumstances?

 If the latter is true, you’ll probably struggle in monogamous relationships.
-What you don’t want to happen is that you become a serial cheater.
-Remember, cheating isn’t the same as an open relationship (not even close).
-Signing up for an open relationship dating site without your partner’s consent is harmful to you, your partner, and those you meet on your online swinger journey.
-Remember, the swinger lifestyle is a serious, mindful and thoughtful journey.
+Signing up for an open relationship dating site without your partner’s consent is harmful to you, your partner, and those you meet on your online open relationship journey.
+Remember, an open relationship is a serious, mindful and thoughtful journey.
 Someone using an open relationship dating website isn’t looking to home wreck.